As part of assessing the best energy sources for the future, we are looking at the pros and cons of these different energy sources.

-Coal is cheap, widely available, has infrastructure already in place and has decent supplies still left
+Coal is cheap, widely available, has infrastructure already in place (for power grids for many cities around the world), and has adequate resources/supplies still left.

-However, the carbon dioxide it emits during combustion is a huge problem, and mining creates damage and harmful effects (although new more eco friendly coal plants have been designed and constructed in recent years)
+However, the carbon dioxide and air toxins it emits during combustion is a huge problem, and mining creates damage and harmful effects (although new more eco friendly coal plants have been designed and constructed in recent years)

-Coal may work for us right now and major economies may depend on it, but transitioning to cleaner and less destructive energy sources in the short term and medium-long term seems like a smart idea
+Coal may offer several major economic and social benefits right now, and major economies may depend on it, but transitioning to cleaner and less destructive energy sources as soon as feasibly possible seems like a smart strategy.

 *Note – the above pros and cons are broad generalisations.
 Obviously there are different variables to each specific energy project that impact the final pros and cons (like new technology that reduces emissions for coal power plants just as one of many examples).
 Each energy project and situation (in different countries and cities) should be analysed individually.
 Having said that, some broad principles and patterns about the pros and cons of different energy sources tend to stay consistent too.